 Johnny Cash Museum

-A favorite museum for many visitors of Nashville, The Johnny Cash Museum is a must for true music fanatics.
-The museum is well-organized and features the largest collection of artifacts from the Man in Black’s life, including instruments, stage costumes, handwritten songs, letters, and photographs.
+A favorite of regular visitors to Nashville, the Johnny Cash Museum is a must for music fanatics.
+The museum is well organized and features the largest collection of artefacts from the Man in Black’s life, including instruments, stage costumes, handwritten songs, letters and photographs.